 - 1 teaspoon whole black peppercorns

-- A handful fresh parsley sprigs, and/or other savory fresh herb sprigs, such as rosemary, oregano, marjoram, sage, and thyme
+- A handful flat-leaf parsley sprigs, and/or other savory herb sprigs, such as rosemary, oregano, marjoram, sage, and thyme

 - 1. Place all of the ingredients in a large pot and add enough cold water to cover by several inches.
 Bring to a simmer over medium heat.
 Do not allow the stock to boil raucously.
 Reduce the heat to a bare simmer, which is to say, you want an almost steady stream of bubbles to lazily burble their way to the surface.
 Cook, skimming any scum that appears on the surface, until the stock is reduced and flavorful, which will generally take 2 to 3 hours for a light broth, or 3 to 6 hours for a richer broth.
 Go ahead and take a sip, blowing on the stock to cool it first, natch.